Martelao703/Travel_Booking_System_Backend/README.md

 ## Overview
 This project is a backend application for a travel booking system, developed using **Java** and **Spring Boot** with a layered architecture pattern.
 It provides core business logic and API endpoints to support functionalities such as property management, user registration, booking creation, and browsing properties.

-The project is currently in development and aims to enhance my backend development skills, with plans to expand into frontend development, with **Angular**, to build a complete full-stack solution.
+The project is currently in development and aims to enhance my backend and frontend development skills.
+I'm currently developing the frontend using Angular with TypeScript to complete the full-stack solution.

 ## Application Description
 The backend serves as the foundation of a travel booking platform.
 It is designed to enable: